AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 -> **NOTE:** The following arguments are deprecated:

 * `dns_server` - Specify the DNS IP, only required while using a custom private DNS for the VPC.
+* `peering_ha_gw_size` - If you are using/upgraded to Aviatrix Terraform Provider v4.3+, and a peering-HA gateway was originally created with a provider version <4.3, you must do a ‘terraform refresh’ to update and apply the attribute’s value into the state.

 ## Import